Drelza/Deep-cut/README.md

 # Deep-cut
-Arcade hack n' slash game made using Godot, inspired by the Onimusha series
+Arcade hack n' slash game inspired by the Onimusha series.

+Made using Godot with C#.